vitorjaguat/react-notes/README.md

 ```

 Now the 'value' prop will be available in all components.
-But usually we don't want that global prop to be hard-coded, instad we want to be able to change it over time.
+But usually we don't want that global prop to be hard-coded, instead we want to be able to change it over time.
 In order to do that, we will create a new component inside of ThemeContext.js, that will return the ThemeContext.Provider component and its children.
 Inside of this newly created ThemeProvider component, we can add the logic that will mutate the desired global prop as we want:

 ```js